List of Eastern Orthodox parishes in Alaska

 This is a list of parishes of Eastern Orthodox Christianity in Alaska, United States.
-Eastern Orthodoxy in North America is divided into several separate Eastern Orthodox Churches Many parishes in Alaska are members of the Orthodox Church in America while others are members of the Russian Orthodox Church Outside Russia or the Russian Orthodox Church.
+Eastern Orthodoxy in North America is divided into several separate Eastern Orthodox Churches Most parishes in Alaska are members of the Diocese of Sitka and Alaska, Orthodox Church in America, the historical descendant of the Mission to Alaska dispatched by the Russian Orthodox Church in 1893.

+As of 2026 there are also parishes of the Antiochian Orthodox Christian Archdiocese of North America, the Russian Orthodox Church Outside Russia, and two monasteries of the Serbian Orthodox Eparchy of Western America.